NaviSoft

-NaviSoft was a web server, web publishing and web hosting company based in the United States that was the first company to offer an integrated solution that combined a high-performance programmable web server, NaviServer, with a WYSIWYG HTML authoring tool, NaviPress, and a public web site for hosting published pages, public.navisoft.com.
-NaviSoft was acquired by AOL on November 30, 1994.
+NaviSoft was an American web server, web publishing and web hosting company founded in 1993 and based in Goleta, California.
+It was among the earliest companies to offer an integrated suite of internet publishing tools, combining a high-performance programmable web server (NaviServer) with a WYSIWYG HTML authoring tool (NaviPress) and a public hosting service at public.navisoft.com.
+AOL acquired NaviSoft on 30 November 1994 and subsequently used its technology as a foundation for AOL's internet services infrastructure.

+Products

+NaviSoft's core products were NaviServer, a programmable web server designed for high-traffic deployments, and NaviPress, a WYSIWYG editor that allowed users to create and publish HTML pages without writing code directly.
+These were notable for being among the first tools to bring web publishing within reach of non-technical users.
+The public.navisoft.com hosting service allowed customers to publish pages directly from NaviPress to a public website.

+History

-Under AOL, the products and hosting service were rebranded AOLpress, AOLserver, and AOL PrimeHost, and AOL continued to offer those products and services through AOL's Internet Services Company.
-In 1995, AOL also acquired the Global Network Navigator (GNN) and offered NaviSoft's products under the GNN brand. as well.
+NaviSoft was founded in 1993 in Goleta, California.
+AOL acquired the company on 30 November 1994.
+Under AOL ownership, the products were rebranded: NaviServer became AOLserver, NaviPress became AOLpress, and the hosting service became AOL PrimeHost.
+AOL continued to offer these products through its Internet Services Company.

+In 1995, AOL also acquired the Global Network Navigator (GNN) and offered NaviSoft's products under the GNN brand as well.

-AOL eventually stopped offering the WYSIWYG HTML authoring tool and web hosting services, but they continued to use AOLServer internally to run AOL's web services.
-In 1999, AOL released the source code to AOLServer as open-source under the GNU or AOLServer Public License.
-A friendly fork of version 4.10 of the AOLServer source code was released, and is still being developed and maintained, as NaviServer.
+AOL eventually discontinued the WYSIWYG authoring tool and hosting services, but continued using AOLserver internally to run its web services infrastructure.
+In 1999, AOL released the AOLserver source code as open source under the GNU and AOLServer Public Licence.
+A community fork of version 4.10 of the AOLserver codebase was subsequently released and maintained as NaviServer.